 EASY VIA FERRATA

-Sentiero ferrato Astaldi is an equipped path which offers a magnificent view, as well as being extremely interesting from a geological point of view.
+Sentiero ferrato Astaldi is the easiest via ferrata in Cortina.
+It’s an equipped path which offers a magnificent view, as well as being extremely interesting from a geological point of view.

 This is a great short-but-scenic route at south edge of the Tofana Group, not far from Cortina D’Ampezzo.